2019 Men's T20 World Cup Qualifier: ICC T20I Championship

+"Matches" is the number of matches played in the 20 months since 1 May 2017, plus half the number in the 24 months before that.

 Regional qualifications

 62 teams were originally scheduled to compete in 12 regional qualification groups during 2018 across five regions, with 61 taking part.
 The top 25 teams progressed to five regional finals in 2019, with eight teams progressing to the 2019 qualifier tournament.
 The host nation of each sub-regional group and regional final groups are shown in bold.
 All the sub-regional stage matches in the European section were held in the Netherlands.